SuleimanFarah/sunpy/GSoC-2019-Denis-Perepukhov.md

 * Age - 19
 * City - Moscow, Russia (GMT+3)
 * Contact info:
-email 1 - iamrealkaif2100@gmail.com (email for GSoC and other Google activity; will be used to work on the project)\n email 2 - gleb.perepuhov@mail.ru (my personal email)\n
-phone - +79262631023 (for urgent matters)
-skype - glavbux48
-discord - kaif2100 #1968 (more convenient than Skype)
+email 1 - iamrealkaif2100@gmail.com (email for GSoC and other Google activity; will be used to work on the project) email 2 - gleb.perepuhov@mail.ru (my personal email) phone - +79262631023 (for urgent matters) skype - glavbux48 discord - kaif2100 #1968 (more convenient than Skype)